Serafadam/depthai_ros_driver/README.md

 ## Known issues
 - mobilenet & segmentation camera experiences lower frame rate than what is set.
 - `description.launch.py` is currently only a dummy file, it should be replaced with a more concise urdf-based launch in the future.
-For now, you can edit its parameters to get you camera links.
+For now, you can edit it to get you camera links in a proper way.
 - depth parameters are tuned for better accuracy, and depth stream itself might be lagging a little bit
 - you should use best USB cable available